ewowi/StarDocs/docs/UserMod/UserModLiveScripts.md

 }
 ```

 pinMode, digitalWrite and delay are 'externally' defined functions, in other words, StarBase have implemented them.
-Currently this are even the only defined functions, so this will be expanded in furter developing Live Scrips, which in turn is triggered by user needs, these can be reported in [Github issues](https://github.com/ewowi/StarBase/issues).
+Currently these are the only defined functions and more functions will be available later, requests for new functions can be requested in [Github issues](https://github.com/ewowi/StarBase/issues).

 ## Preparing  live scripts
 * Make sure StarBase is compiled with compiler directive STARBASE_USERMOD_LIVE set (this is default)